ChristianVillalba/CS50-django/airline/README.md

 We can specify any particular settings that we want to apply to how the admin page is displayed or even add some functionality.

 ### Users
+Authentication: the ability to users to log in & out Django has authentication features
 <!--
 ## Secret Bonus: SQLite Commands:
 [in Terminal sqlite3]